 The lump-sum tax regime does not cover capital gains on qualified shareholdings realized by the taxpayer in the first five-year period.
 Qualified shareholdings are those representing more than 20% of the voting rights or 25% of the capital of the relevant company.
-The thresholds are reduced to 2% and 5% per cent for listed companies.
+The thresholds are reduced to 2% and 5% for listed companies.

 Dividends from such shareholdings fall instead within the scope of the lump-sum tax regime.